-We spoke with Adam Fennessy, a father of three, a partner at EY and former public servant with over two decades’ service at state and federal government level, to find out more about his experience of championing change in the workplace.
+We spoke with Adam Fennessy, husband, father of three, Victorian Public Sector Commissioner at Victorian Public Sector Commission, to find out more about his experience of championing change in the workplace.

 Tell us about becoming a father for the first time…

 I became a father 12 years ago, and it was an overwhelming experience.
 You think some sort of magic dust will be sprinkled over you that will make you ready to become a parent, but you’re still the same person, with the same behaviours and biases!
 You need to develop your parenting skills and learn new behaviours.